survivorbg/Console-Wars/README.md

 <br>-11.02.2022
 <br>*changed the whole game loop.
-Now you must kill 4 enemies ,
+Now you must kill 4 enemies , before you get to the boss.
 <br>*now you level up after each kill
 <br>*after each level up , you gain +Attack and +Critchance.
 <br>*as the boss approaches, enemies get stronger +HP , + Attack.